Church of St. Paul's, K Street (Washington, D.C.): Traditions

+Music

 The church is known for its music program.
-The first organist of the parish, John F. Franklin, began training a vested boys' choir as early as in spring 1869.
-In January 1911, the first Organ Recital Series in the city was launched.
+The parish's first organist, John F. Franklin, began training a vested boys' choir as early as in spring 1869.
+In January 1911, the first Organ Recital Series in the city was launched at St. Paul's.
 The first recording of the Men and Boys' Choir appeared as early as 1954, an Evensong service sung on WGMS radio.
 In 1980, the Men and Boys Choir was discontinued.
-In 1993, the chorister programme was revised with an additional girls choir which sang at the Sunday 9a.m.
+In 1993, the chorister program was revised with an additional girls choir, which sang at the Sunday 9 a.m.
 Mass.
+For many years, the boy and girl choristers sung E&B weekly on Sunday afternoon, together with a group of tenors and basses.
+In summer 2023, the chorister program went on hiatus, and an Evensong Choir subsequently took form.

-As of 2023, the Parish Choir, a mixed adult choir with a professional core, sings at the 10:30 a.m.
-Solemn Mass on Sundays and for various feast days and special liturgies.
-For many years, the boy and girl choristers have sung Evensong on Sunday afternoon weekly, together with a group of tenors and basses.
-In summer 2023, the chorister programme went on hiatus.
+The Parish Choir, a mixed adult choir with a professional core, sings the 10:30 a.m.
+Solemn Mass on Sundays and various feast days and special liturgies.
+A choral setting of the Mass ordinary, psalm, and Gregorian propers, as well as anthems or motets, are customarily offered at every Solemn Mass.
+E&B is likewise sung fully by the Evensong Choir.
+Lessons & Carols, followed by Benediction, are sung twice in Advent by the Parish Choir.
+St. Paul's was the first parish in the Diocese of Washington to offer a service of Advent Lessons and Carols.

-The parish's Directors of Music include Samuel Abner Leech (1921-1947), Russell H. Hinds (1947-1950), E. Douglas Birchby (1950-1978), Paul Callaway (1979-1985), Joseph Marcus Ritchie (1986-1989), William Mark Conrad (1990-1991), Jeffrey Smith (1992-2004; 2017-2022), Mark Dwyer (2004-2007) and Robert McCormick (2007-2016).
-In July 2022, Monica Czausz Berney was named Interim Director of Music, in July 2023, she was named Director of Music.
+The parish's Directors of Music include Samuel Abner Leech (1921-1947), Russell H. Hinds (1947-1950), E. Douglas Birchby (1950-1978), Paul Callaway (1979-1985), Joseph Marcus Ritchie (1986-1989), William Mark Conrad (1990-1991), Jeffrey Smith (1992-2004; 2017-2022), Mark Dwyer (2004-2007), and Robert McCormick (2007-2016).
+In July 2022, Monica Czausz Berney was named Interim Director of Music.
+In July 2023, she was named Director of Music.
+Her resignation, in order to attend to the needs of her family, was announced in November 2025.
+It took effect on 7 January 2026.
+After Michael Fili, the parish's composer-in-residence, and Isabella Isza Wu had taken over the responsibility for the music program ad interim, it was announced in April 2026 that the parish would make the two part-time positions permanent.
+Michael Fili will be serving as Director of Music and Choirmaster (effective June 1, 2026) and Isza Wu as Assistant Director of Music and Organist (effective July 1, 2026).

 Rectors

-Following the retirement of the Rev'd Andrew L. Sloane in January 2013, the priest in charge was the Rt Rev'd James Jelinek as interim rector.
-In May 2015, the vestry of St. Paul's announced the election of the Rev'd Richard David Wall as rector.
+Following the retirement of the Rev'd Andrew L. Sloane in January 2013, the Rt Rev'd James Jelinek, VIII Bishop of Minnesota, was named interim rector.
+In May 2015, the vestry of St. Paul's announced the election of the Rev'd Richard David Wall as the tenth rector.